 With the arrival of warmer weather, the city of Montreal heats up its events series during the summer months, offering dozens of festivals, art walks, and special occasions throughout the season.
 Whether you're a fan of music, art, beer, food—you name it—you'll likely find a way to celebrate in the capital of Quebec this summer.

-Montreal Beer Festival Le Mondial de la Bière
+Le Mondial de la Bière (Montreal Beer Festival)

-Le Mondial de la Bière offers visitors a chance to sample hundreds of beers from around the world, try the latest in chocolate beer, pair a lager with a slab of kangaroo meat or indulge in special brews made expressly for the festival.
-Pub crawls involving Montreal's hottest brewpubs are often part of the fun once the fest shuts down for the night.
+Le Mondial de la Bière offers visitors a chance to sample hundreds of beers from around the world, try the latest in chocolate beer, pair a lager with a slab of kangaroo meat, or indulge in special brews made expressly for the festival.
+Additionally, pub crawls involving Montreal's hottest brewpubs are often part of the fun once the fest shuts down for the night.